EQAR/deqar-docs/docs/report_data.md

     *e.g. BG0001*

 * **Provider Identifier(\*)** (<code>institution[n].identifier[1]</code>; conditionally required; string)
-  A local identifier is any identifier used by the Agency to identify an provider, while other identifiers can be recorded in DEQAR for use by all agencies.
+  A local identifier is any identifier used by the Agency to identify a provider, while other identifiers can be recorded in DEQAR for use by all agencies.
 These may optionally be used in the place of a DEQARINST ID (or ETER ID for higher education institutions) to establish a link between submitted report data and an existing provider record.

     > Local identifiers need to be assigned in bulk through the EQAR secretariat before they can be used in submission; other identifiers can be consulted in the administrative interface and can be assigned in consultation with the EQAR secretariat; see [Provider Identifiers](architecture_data_model.md#provider-identifiers) for details.)